mzdaniel/loadconfig/docs/advanced.rst

 means a subcommand.
 In our case we have three of them with their documentation.
 If you are wondering why the quotes in the help of the subparsers keys, this is to escape the usual yaml meaning of the colon (:) char on these help strings.
-The main function uses the convenient set_verprog to replace $prog on the conf string with the program path.
+As we are using a clg key, loadconfig assigns args[0] to the $prog attribute, decoupling the program name from sys.argv[0].
 Next, it loads the configuration in the c variable, and finally c.run() executes the function invoked by the cli arguments. c.run() only makes sense if the config holds a clg key with subparsers.

 This simple program succinctly highlights very common needs in a program lifecycle (configuration, interface, documentation, deployment) and it can easily be used as a base for more complex ones.